You are invited to participate in an online roundtable event for a Europe Without Orphans.

 Europe is a continent with a population of 741 million.
-666 per 100,000 of the population of central and eastern Europe and the Confederation of Independent States are children living in residential care – orphanages and other institutional settings.
+666 per 100,000 of the population of central and eastern Europe and the countries of the former USSR are children living in residential care – orphanages and other institutional settings.
 In this region there are an estimated 7.3 million orphans.
 This is the highest rate globally.
 In the industrialised west, the number of children in residential care is 192 per 100,000 population.

 Ukraine Without Orphans was the country where WWO started and has seen an incredible impact on drawing churches together to pray and in finding homes for orphans who previously were placed in orphanages.